Faculty and Staff

 View Bio

 Kathleen Tribble brings a wealth of experience and collegiate studies to Idaho Novus Classical Academy.
 Ms. Tribble has taught all grades PreK to 5th in private, public, and charter schools.
 While she loves all things education, she has a special passion for teaching literacy.
 Twenty years of her career has been devoted to teaching first grade.
+In addition to supporting students and families as a founding faculty member of Idaho Novus, she also supports her colleagues as the Faculty Chair for Kindergarten, First, and Second Grades.

 Ms. Tribble holds a bachelor’s degree in liberal arts from Westmont College and a master’s degree in teaching from Grand Canyon University, with honors.
 Her liberal arts foundation and continued studies have blossomed her skills in critical thinking, problem solving, and creativity across many subjects and educational communities.
 In addition, her liberal arts scholarship has equipped her to be a lifelong learner of the good, true, and beautiful.
 Notably, Ms. Tribble has also been recognized as a First Lady Laura Bush Teacher of Excellence.